Frustrated mixed-spin ladders: Evidence for a bond order wave phase between rung-singlet and Haldane phases: Unfrustrated ladder

+We now discuss results obtained with DMRG, which is less sensitive to initial guess states than iTEBD.
+Computations were performed for ladders of different sizes with open boundary conditions.
+For greater efficiency we increased the bond dimension to 1000.
+The ground state energies obtained with DMRG (after extrapolation) match perfectly those calculated with iTEBD, except in the tiny region of $R$ discussed above, where the DMRG values are in general smaller.

+The EE is obtained by cutting the ladder into two halves, and tracing out the degrees of freedom of one of the halves.
+The results presented in Fig. \ref{Fig:EE1} exhibit a discontinuity at $R=0$ where a phase transition of first order occurs from the ferrimagnetically ordered F$_1$ phase to the RS phase (where all magnetic order parameters are zero).

-We have shown in Fig. \ref{Fig:DMRGES1}, the degeneracy of the ES levels in both the FiM-F and the RS phases.
-As seen, by changing the parameter $R$ from $-1$ to $+1$, the degeneracy of the ES levels varies such that in the RS phase ($0<R\leq 1$) the ES levels have odd degeneracies, while in the FiM-F phase ($-1< R \leq 0$), they have no degeneracy.
+The degeneracy of the ES levels offers a versatile tool both for identifying different phases and for locating quantum phase transitions \cite{PhysRevB.81.064439,PhysRevB.85.075125,PhysRevB.84.125110,PhysRevB.94.165167, Haghshenas:2014}.
+As seen in Fig. \ref{Fig:DMRGES1}, the level degeneracy of the ES is odd (1 or 3) in the RS phase ($0<R\leq 1$), while in the F$_1$ phase ($-1< R \leq 0$) the ES levels are nondegenerate.